google-deepmind/fancyflags/README.md

 }
 ```

-For each item in the dict, `ff.DEFINE_dict` also generates a dot-delimited flag
+For each item in the dict, `ff.DEFINE_dict` also generates a dot-delimited
-that can be overridden from the command line.
-In this example the generated
+"item" flag that can be overridden from the command line.
+In this example the
-flags would be
+item flags would be

 ```
 replay.capacity